Online Bridge: Master’s in Software Development

 journey today.

-Even for those with limited to no experience in software development, this bridge offers you the opportunity to gain the background necessary to apply for entry into the master’s-level software development program.
+Even with limited to no experience in software development, this bridge offers you the opportunity to gain the background necessary to apply for entry into the master’s-level software development program.

-Throughout your courses, you can gain knowledge and hands-on skills.
+Throughout your courses, you can gain knowledge and hands-on skills in software and database development and various computer languages.
 Your courses will cover these topics:

 Computer programming